 using your garbage disposal.
 If a pit or seed hits the blades of your

-garbage disposal in the wrong way, it could do damage that is difficult
+garbage disposal in the wrong way, it could do damage and result in garbage disposable leak that is difficult

 and costly to repair.

 Probably the least obvious one of all is egg shells.
 While the hard shell

 of an egg is not great to put down your garbage disposal, the most problematic

 part is the membrane.
 The membrane of the egg shell can wrap itself around

 your garbage disposal’s blade.
 Along with coffee grounds, egg shells

 are a great thing to compost.